Coronavirus: information for offer holders and prospective students

 Details of these arrangements are being finalised, and we will continue to update you as soon as we have more information.
 In the meantime, if you have any questions relating to UofG accommodation, please contact our Accommodation Services Team on email@example.com

 If you live in an amber list country, it’s important to plan your journey to Glasgow carefully.
-If you transit through a red list country, then it’s likely you will be eligible for quarantine measures in an official hotel and the cost of £1,750.
+If you transit through a red list country, then it’s likely you will be eligible for quarantine measures in an official hotel.
 Therefore, please bear this in mind when planning air travel and keep an eye on the green, amber and red regulations.

 Vaccinations for students